NeonLightning/NeonSunshine/README.md

 # NeonSunshine

-`NeonSunshine` is a PyQt5-based GUI application that helps ease the adding of games to sunshine.
-The application supports JSON file loading, sorting, and saving, with optional integration to download cover images from the SteamGridDB API.
+`NeonSunshine` is a PyQt5-based GUI application designed to simplify adding games to Sunshine.
+It supports JSON file loading, sorting, and saving, with optional integration to download cover images from the SteamGridDB API.

 ## Features

 - **Folder Selection**: Add folders to scan for executable files.
+- **Manual Entry**: Add custom applications manually, including commands, working directories, and optional cover images.
-- **JSON Management**: Load, sort, and save JSON configuration files containing application data.
+- **JSON Management**: Load, validate, sort, and save JSON configuration files containing application data.
-- **Customization**: Edit application names and commands.
+- **Customization**: Edit application names and commands directly in the interface.
-- **Drag-and-Drop Sorting**: Reorder applications using a simple drag-and-drop interface.
-- **SteamGridDB Integration**: Fetch and save cover images for applications (requires API key).(Covers are saved in a folder named covers along side the saved json.)
+- **SteamGridDB Integration**: Fetch and save cover images for applications (requires API key).
+Covers are saved in a folder named `covers` alongside the saved JSON.
 - **Configuration Management**: Save and load application settings via a configuration dialog.
+- **Clear Covers Folder**: Option to clear the `covers` folder directly from the UI.

 ## Screenshots